Targeting Your Perfect Players

 Finally, once you have defined your players, set your goals and targeted your audience you need to have copy and creative that accurately explains both what your game is and what they need to do next.
 Once your targeting has been triggered it is your advertising collateral that is now solely responsible for creating the next action.
 Many expertly targeted campaigns have not succeeded due to poor or incorrect ad formats being used, badly worded copy and the lack of a clear call to action.

-If you're still unsure about how best to target players in your user acquisition campaigns or just want to talk video games marketing, get in touch.
+If you're still unsure about how best to target players in your user acquisition campaigns or just want to talk video game marketing, get in touch.